suraj-9849/PharmaCare/pharmaApp/PROJECT_SUMMARY.md

-# PharmaCare Flutter App - Project Summary
+# DrugDesk Flutter App - Project Summary

 ## ✅ What Has Been Completed